The Incredible Hulk is a pretty bad*** superhero.

-The opposite of fragile is its inverse – something that gains from disorder, volatility, uncertainty; something that wants to be shaken, thrown, and disrupted.
+The opposite of fragile is something that actually IMPROVES from disorder, volatility, uncertainty; something that wants to be shaken, thrown, or disrupted.

-Like options traders, haters, or the Incredible Hulk – the more you throw at them, the stronger they becomes.
+Like options traders, Donald Trump, or the Incredible Hulk – the more you throw at them, the stronger they becomes.